pointave/SharkBit/README.md

 cd sharkbit
-conda create -n sharkbit python=3.12 -y conda activate sharkbit pip install -r requirements.txt
+conda create -n sharkbit python=3.12 -y conda activate sharkbit
+OPTIONAL pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu126 pip install -r requirements.txt
 ```

 > **Optional:** Add `yt-dlp.exe` to the `sharkbit` folder to enable YouTube downloads.
-> ALSO if you want you can install pytorch in the environment it will speed up exports.
+> ALSO if you want you can install pytorch in the environment it will speed up exports and give you monitorning VRAM and gpu usage.
+> Update with git pull in sharkbit directory
 ---

 ## Features